yuchuanwang/RedisClient/README.md

 # MiniRedisClient

 Very simple and straightforward C++ client to access Redis.

 In my opinion, most existing C++ wrappers are over engineering.

-Providing wrapping for most common Redis commands, and also providing the raw interface to execute other commands not wrapped.
+Providing wrapper for most common Redis commands, and also providing the raw interface to execute other commands not wrapped.

 Depends on hiredis only.

 TODO: Add subscriber.